 When I was a freshman in high school, my parents went away on a week-long cruise.
 They left my grandma in charge of my brother and me, and sailed on their merry way.
-Gram wasn’t about to climb the steps to our second story where my bedroom was, so I knew that any, uh, frowned upon activities could take place up there and with generally no recourse.
+Gram wasn’t about to climb the steps to my second story bedroom, so I knew that any, uh, frowned upon activities could take place up there with generally no recourse.
 And what did my 15-year-old self want to do that she wasn’t allowed to do?
-Dye her own hair.
-Like, a different color each day my parents were gone.
+Dye her own hair a different color each day her parents were gone.

 By the end of the week, my hair was fried.
 So was my ass when my parents got home.